Damian Lillard: 2019–20 season: Career high in assists per game

 On November 8, 2019, Lillard recorded a then career-high 60 points, though it came in a loss to the visiting Brooklyn Nets, 115–119.
 He would surpass that on January 20, 2020, by scoring 61 points to go along with 10 rebounds and 7 assists in a 129–124 overtime win versus the Golden State Warriors.
 From January 20 through February 1, Lillard had a six-game stretch of averaging 48.8 points per game; he also recorded his first career triple-double on January 29 by registering 36 points, 10 rebounds, and 11 assists in a 125–112 victory over the Houston Rockets.
 The historic scoring run earned him back-to-back Western Conference Player of the Week awards.
 On January 30, Lillard was selected to his fifth All-Star nod but was unable to participate due to a groin injury.
 He missed six games from February 21 to March 2.
 Lillard returned to play in the last four Blazers' games before the NBA hiatus due to the COVID-19 pandemic; during this span, he averaged 20.8 points, 3.8 rebounds, 6 assists, and 1.8 steals per contest while shooting 40 percent from the field, 41.2 percent on 3-pointers, and 87.5 percent at the free-throw line.

 On June 30, 2020, Lillard was selected to be the cover athlete for NBA 2K21.
 In Portland’s fourth game in the Orlando bubble, upon returning from the four-month hiatus, Lillard recorded 45 points and 12 assists in a 125–115 win over the Denver Nuggets on August 6.
 Three days later, he would follow that up with a 51-point, 7-assist performance to lead the Trail Blazers to 124–121 victory over the Philadelphia 76ers.
 On August 11, Lillard erupted for 61 points, tying a career high, and 8 assists en route to a 134–131 win over the Dallas Mavericks.
 This was his third 60-point outing of the season, joining Wilt Chamberlain as the only two players in league history to have such games three times in a single season.
-Lillard placed 8th in the 2020 MVP race, receiving 23 of the 1,010 available points.
+Lillard scored an NBA-high 37.6 points and 9.6 assists in the bubble's seeding games, leading Portland to a 6–2 record.
+He was voted the NBA Player of the Seeding Games.
+He placed 8th in the 2020 season MVP race, receiving 23 of the 1,010 available points.